digitalmadness/termux-x11-addon-packages/README.md

-# termux-x11-addon-packages
-Disabled packages from Termux X11 repo needed for Termux X11 addon by @twaik

-Termux-x11 addon istall instructions:
+# Termux-x11 addon istall instructions:

 Install X11 addon .apk file which I mirrored in this repo